RESTORE, REHABILITATE, TRANSFORM!

 Hudson has a long legacy of historic preservation.
 Beginning with James Ellsworth in the early 20th century, the town's historic aesthetic and legacy has been fought for, and most battles have been won.
 Today many homes are individually listed on the National Register, and Hudson can boast three National Register Historic Districts with additional expansions contemplated.
 Acquisition of the Baldwin-Buss-Merino House property and its subsequent restoration will serve as a very public reminder of Hudson's rich past.
 THIS IS WHAT MAKES HUDSON DIFFERENT!

 HOW does BBHF plan to save the Baldwin-Buss-Merino House?

 The Baldwin-Buss House Foundation has entered into a partnership with the Margaret Clark Morgan Foundation, known more familiarly as Peg's Foundation.
 Peg's Foundation purchased the entire property which includes the two commercial buildings, the historic house, and .92 acres of land.
 The partnership with Peg's Foundation enables BBHF to deploy monies originally earmarked for the acquisition of the property directly towards the restoration.
-To date, over $960,000 has been raised in the form of donations thanks to the generosity of individuals, foundations, and businesses.
+To date, over $1,150,000 has been raised in the form of donations thanks to the generosity of individuals, foundations, businesses and the State of Ohio.

 How can YOU help?